Rambo radish microgreens are visually stunning and have a snappy radish flavor with a bite.

 Place them in the crisper section of the refrigerator, and they will last over a week.

-That spicy bite and dark maroon color set Rambo radish microgreens to the front of the line for us.
+That spicy bite and dark maroon color set Rambo radish microgreens at the front of the line for us.
 Even though they are a bit pricier than other radish microgreens.

 How to Use Rambo Radish Microgreens